 After demolishing the existing medieval manor house, construction started with the Rundale Palace (Rundāles Pils in Latvian).
 Designed by the Italian architect Bartolomeo Rastrelli, the palace reflected the lavish tastes of the day.
 Recognizable for his Late Baroque style, Rastrelli also designed the Stroganov Palace and the Winter Palace in St Petersburg, as well as the Catherine Palace in Tsarskoye Selo.

 Construction slowed down when building efforts shifted towards the duke’s permanent residence at Jelgava Palace (historically Mitau Palace).
-It completely came to a halt in 1740, with the death of the Empress of Russia.
+It ultimately came to a halt in 1740, with the death of the Empress of Russia.
 Biron, arrested and forced into exile in Siberia after she died, barely avoided execution.
-As it was quite common in those days, monarchs’ favourites didn’t enjoy the same affections from their successors.
+As it was quite common in those days, monarchs’ favourites didn’t enjoy the same affection from their successors.